Labyrinthodontia: History of classification

 The term labyrinthodont was coined by Hermann Burmeister in reference to the tooth structure.
 Labyrinthodontia was first used as a systematic term by Richard Owen in 1860, and assigned to Amphibia the following year.

 It was ranked as an order under class Amphibia by Watson in 1920 and as a superorder by Romer in 1947.
-An alternative name, Stegocephalia was created in 1868 by American palaentologist Edward Drinker Cope, from Greek stego cephalia—"roofed head", and refer to anapsid skull and the copious amounts of dermal armour some of the larger forms evidently had.
+An alternative name, Stegocephalia was created in 1868 by American paleontologist Edward Drinker Cope, from Greek stego cephalia—"roofed head", and refer to anapsid skull and the copious amounts of dermal armour some of the larger forms evidently had.
 This term is widely used in 19th and early 20th century literature.

 Classification of the earliest finds was attempted on the basis of the skull roof, often the only part of the specimen preserved.
 With the frequent convergent evolution of head shape in labyrinthodonts, this led to form taxa only.
 The relationship of the various groups to each other and to the lissamphibians (and to some degree the first reptiles) is still a matter of some debate.
 Several schemes have been forwarded, and at present there is no consensus among workers in the field.